-Agent Orange is a herbicide and defoliant used in Vietnam, Thailand, and along the Demilitarized Zone (DMZ) in Korea.
+Agent Orange is a herbicide and defoliant used in Vietnam, Thailand, Laos, Cambodia, Guam, American Samoa, and along the Demilitarized Zone (DMZ) in Korea.
 It was used as a tactical herbicide to clear leaves and vegetation for military operations.
 Agent Orange has numerous harmful chemicals, including high levels of dioxin.
 These chemicals have been documented to cause significant damage to those exposed to them.

 Veterans are also presumed to have been exposed to Agent Orange if they served on or near the Korean DMZ from September 1, 1967 to August 31, 1971, if they served on active duty in a regular Air Force unit location where a C-123 aircraft with traces of Agent Orange was assigned and had repeated contact with this aircraft, if they were involved in transporting, storing, or other uses of Agent Orange during military service, or if they were a Reservist to certain flight, ground, or medical crews.

-If a veteran’s peripheral neuropathy began more than a year after their exposure to Agent Orange, the veteran is not entitled to the presumption.
-However, a veteran can still receive service connection with the proper evidence.
+If a Veteran’s peripheral neuropathy began more than a year after their exposure to Agent Orange, the Veteran is not entitled to the presumption.
+However, a Veteran can still receive a service connection with the proper evidence.
 Medical research does support that Agent Orange can cause delayed onset peripheral neuropathy.
-It is important for a veteran to provide sufficient medical research to convince a VA examiner, or to provide a positive nexus statement from a private doctor, to connect their neuropathy to their Agent Orange exposure.
+It is important for a Veteran to provide sufficient medical research to convince a VA examiner, or to provide a positive nexus statement from a private doctor, to connect their neuropathy to their Agent Orange exposure.

 Berry Law is America’s Veterans law firm, and your fire support team to fight the VA.
 If you applied for VA compensation for Parkinson’s and were denied or under-evaluated, we can help you appeal.
 With a team full of Veterans, we have the experience you need to get your claim approved.
 Contact Berry Law today to schedule a free case evaluation with a member of our team.